SChinchi/LogViewer/README.md

   - Add `exclude:term` search filter
   - Consider making long error messages collapsable/expandable upon clicking to reduce the list's length when error spam is prominent.
 - Diagnostics
-  - List any mods not loading due to missing dependencies.
   - Capture mods that corrupt code with bad IL.

 ## How to build